jremington/Feather-LoRa-Networks/FeatherMeshBT/Readme.md

 It is intended that Serial1 be connected to a Bluetooth module like HC-06, to facilitate sending text messages via mobile phone.

-All nodes report ASCII data messages addressed to them by data nodes, such as those programmed with the code in the RHMesh subfolder.
+All nodes report ASCII data messages addressed to them by data nodes, such as those nodes programmed with the code in the RHMesh subfolder.